XJINE/Unity_RemoteCommands/README.md

 ### Args and Return Value

-``Command`` method can set some args and we can get the return value.
+``Command`` method can be set some args and we can get the return value from it.

 ```csharp
 [RemoteCommand]